Eloise1988/OPENAI/asyncV2/README.md

 ## How to use
 1. Clone the repository and navigate to the directory.
-2. Fill in the API_KEY, MODEL, BOT_TOKEN and ALLOWED_GROUP_ID in the script with your own API keys and desired settings.
+2. Fill in the following in the script with your own API keys and desired settings.
+- `BOT_TOKEN`: The token you get from Telegram when you create your bot.
+- `ALLOWED_GROUP_ID` : the list of allowed group_ids
+- `API_KEY` : OpenAI secret Key
 3. Run the script with the command python robotV2.py
 4. Add the bot to a Telegram group, and mention the bot's username in a message to generate a response from the OpenAI API.